4lejandrito/creepyface/README.md

 # Creepy Face

-Creepy Face is a little JavaScript tool (<3K minified & gzipped) for making your face follow the mouse (or fingers).
+Creepy Face is a little JavaScript tool (<3K minified & gzipped) that makes your face follow the mouse (or fingers).
 It is ideal for resumes, team presentation sites, etc...

 ![Example animated gif of a face following the pointer](example.gif)